MaoZiming/papers/1-basic-os/02-processes.md

   - Switching Between Processes
     - Cooperative Approach: wait for system calls
       - the OS regains control of the CPU by waiting for a system call (e.g. **Yield**) or an illegal operation of some kind (divide by zero, or tries to access memory that it shouldn't have, generating a trap) to take place
-      - These system calls often involve a yield system call.
       - If a process gets stuck in an infinite loop, you can only reboot the machine.
     - Non-Cooperative Approach: the OS takes control
       - Use: timer interrupt and interrupt handler
       - A timer device can be programmed to raise an interrupt every so many milliseconds; when the interrupt is raised, the currently running process is halted, and a pre-configured interrupt handler in the OS runs.
       - During boot time, the OS must inform the hardware of which code to run when the timer interrupt occurs; thus, at boot time, the OS does exactly that.
 Second, also during the boot sequence, the OS must start the timer, which is of course a privileged operation.
 Once the timer has begun, the OS can thus feel safe in that control will eventually be returned to it, and thus the OS is free to run user programs.
     - Saving and restoring context
-      - Scheduler decision
       - Context switch: save a few register values for current process (onto its kernel stack), and restore a few for the next process
-        - To save the context of the currently-running process, the OS will execute some low-level assembly code to save the general purpose registers, PC, and the kernel stack pointer of the currently-running process, and then restore said registers, PC, and switch to the kernel stack for the soon-to-be-executing process.
   - Limited Direct Execution Protocol
     - ![image](images/02-processes/limited-direct-execution-protocol.png)
   - Two types of register save / restore
-    - When timer interrupt occurs, user registers of the running process are implicitly saved by the **hardware**, using the kernel stack of that process
+    - When timer interrupt occurs, user registers of the running process are implicitly saved by the **hardware**, using the **kernel stack** of that process
       - Switch from A to B, the kernel registers are explicitly saved by the **software** (i.e. the OS), but this time into memory in the process structure of the process
   - system call at the same time of timer interrupt?
     - one simple way: disable interrupt during interrupt processing

 ## Process States

-- Running: running on a processor
+- **Running**: running on a processor
-- Ready: ready to run but OS has chosen not to run it at the moment
+- **Ready**: ready to run but OS has chosen not to run it at the moment
-- Blocked: the process has performed some kind of operation that makes it not ready to run until some other event takes place (i.e. I/O request)
+- **Blocked**: the process has performed some kind of operation that makes it not ready to run until some other event takes place (i.e. I/O request)
 - Being moved from ready to running means the process has been scheduled; being moved from running to ready means the process has been descheduled.
 - Once a process has become blocked (e.g., by initiating an I/O operation), the OS will keep it as such until some event occurs (e.g., I/O completion); at that point, the process moves to the ready state again (and potentially immediately to running again, if the OS so decides).
 - These need a OS scheduler.